IT Pro Verdict

 Its appearance in Edge and Chrome - as well as the desktop clients - is significantly better.
-We particularly appreciated the inclusion of dark and high-contrast modes, which Slack has yet to implement on web and desktop platforms.
+We particularly appreciated the inclusion of dark and high-contrast modes.

-The general layout of Teams is rather Slack-inspired, with a large message and content pane on the right that by default loads your team's general group chat and a narrow left-hand pane with tabs that let you view your files, teams, private messages and notifications.
+The general layout of Teams is rather Slack-inspired but has its own unique charm, with a large message and content pane on the right that by default loads your team's general group chat and a narrow left-hand pane with tabs that let you view your files, teams, private messages and notifications.

 Between them is an index pane that lists your teams, files, message contacts or notifications, depending on which tab you're in.
 This felt a little too broad on our 1,920 x 1,080 display, both at full screen and windowed modes.
 While the client interface feels like it could do with more polish and extra features such as topic hashtags, it does everything it's supposed to - as long as you stick to fully supported browsers.